-Statistical Inference and Study Design: SAT Practice Questions & Study Guide
+Statistical Inference and Study Design: Practice Questions & Study Guide

 Questions testing whether you can identify what a study's design allows you to validly conclude, including generalizability and causality.

-Understanding Statistical Inference and Study Design on the SAT
+Understanding Statistical Inference and Study Design

 Generalizability depends on how the sample was selected.
 If participants were chosen randomly from a well-defined population, conclusions can be extended to that population.
 If the sample is a convenience sample or a self-selected group (e.g., volunteers), you cannot generalize—the findings apply only to the specific individuals studied.
-The SAT often tests this by presenting a study of students at a single school and asking whether the conclusion applies to 'all students in the country'—it doesn't, without a random national sample.
+The test often does this by presenting a study of students at a single school and asking whether the conclusion applies to 'all students in the country'—it doesn't, without a random national sample.

 Causation vs. association is tested through study type.
 A randomized controlled experiment (participants randomly assigned to treatment and control groups) can support causal conclusions because random assignment controls for confounding variables.
 An observational study—where researchers observe but do not intervene—can only establish that two variables are associated (correlated).
 No observational design, no matter how large, can alone establish causation.
-Wrong answer choices in SAT inference questions almost always overclaim by using words like 'causes,' 'proves,' or 'demonstrates causality' for observational studies.
+Wrong answer choices in inference questions almost always overclaim by using words like 'causes,' 'proves,' or 'demonstrates causality' for observational studies.

 Margin of error and confidence are occasionally tested.
 A larger, more representative sample reduces the margin of error and produces a narrower confidence interval.
-The SAT will not ask you to calculate these but may ask which of two studies produces a more reliable estimate and why.
+The test will not ask you to calculate these but may ask which of two studies produces a more reliable estimate and why.

 Key Rules & Formulas

-Memorize these rules — they come up directly in SAT questions.
+Memorize these rules — they come up directly in practice questions.

 Random sample → can generalize to the population; convenience/volunteer sample → cannot generalize